Prakriti2121/Pokemon/README.md

 ## Contact

-For questions or support, you can reach me at [Mail to:](prakritiadhikari2121@gmail.com) or visit my [GitHub profile](https://github.com/Prakriti2121).
+For questions or support, you can reach me at [prakritiadhikari2121@gmail.com](mailto:prakritiadhikari2121@gmail.com) or visit my [GitHub profile](https://github.com/Prakriti2121).